Doug Glanville

-Glanville is currently teaching at the University of Connecticut Neag School of Education.

-Background
+Early life and education

 Glanville grew up in Teaneck, New Jersey, where he attended Teaneck High School, graduating in 1988.
 His mother was a math teacher and his father a psychiatrist.
 He was a childhood friend of future basketball coach Lawrence Frank.

 Glanville attended the University of Pennsylvania, where he majored in systems engineering.
 He is one of only five Penn alumni to play in Major League Baseball since 1951, and the first African-American Ivy League graduate to play in the majors.
 In 1990, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and received the league's Outstanding Pro Prospect award.

-He is an avid MMOG (Massively multiplayer online game) player along with former teammate Curt Schilling.
+Career

+Professional baseball

-Glanville played center field for the Indios de Mayagüez for 2 seasons, in his first season he was named MVP of the Puerto Rico Winter League over Roberto Alomar.
+Glanville played center field for the Indios de Mayagüez for two seasons.
+In his first season, he was named MVP of the Puerto Rico Winter League over Roberto Alomar.

-Doug Glanville will be best remembered for his 1999 season in which he batted .325 and hit 11 homers while driving in 73 runs and stealing 34 bases.

-Business activities
+In 1999, with the Philadelphia Phillies, Glanville batted .325 and hit 11 homers while driving in 73 runs, stole 34 bases, and placed second in the National League (NL) behind Luis Gonzalez in hits with 204.
+He was registered double-digit outfield assists on three occasions during and ended his career going 293 consecutive games without a fielding error.
+In the 11th inning of Game 3 of the 2003 NL Championship Series, he hit the game-winning triple for the Cubs.

+In 2005, with no immediate prospects of joining an MLB roster, Glanville signed a one-day minor league contract with the Phillies, and then retired, saying he wanted to leave baseball wearing the uniform of the team that he grew up as a fan of, and to which he gave most of his playing career.
+He had 1,100 career hits.